sasmb/medusajs-2.0-for-railway-boilerplate-hUO1/WhatsApp-Integration-Demo.md

 - **Error Handling**: Gracefully handles any issues with opening WhatsApp

 ### 3. Order Confirmation Template Integration
+- **Conditional Display**: Only appears for manual payment orders (`pp_system_default`)
+- **Custom Header**: Shows "Successfully complete your order with whatsapp." for manual payments
+- **Original Experience Preserved**: Stripe, PayPal, and other payment methods show standard "Your order was placed successfully."
-- **Seamless Placement**: Added between payment details and help section
+- **Seamless Placement**: WhatsApp button appears between payment details and help section for manual payments only
 - **Consistent Styling**: Matches the existing MedusaJS UI components
 - **Responsive Design**: Works on both desktop and mobile devices